koelslaw/documentation/topics/network/cmc-configuration.md

 ![](../../images/cmc-trunk-settings.png)

-The end result summary should look like the following.
+The result summary should look like the following.

 > Note:: You can change the VLAN in this view to see the settings per each VLAN. `T` means that VLAN will be tagged on that port. `U` means it will be untagged on that port.
 Blank means it is an access port in that VLAN.
-A trunk port should have all VLANs that you wish to pass with a setting of `T`.
+A trunk port should have all the VLANs that you wish to pass with a setting of `T`.

 ![](../../images/cmc-final-vlan-membership.png)